 Note: If stung by a honey bee, the stinger is left in the victim.
 Do not squeeze the area.
-Use a finger nail, credit card edge or knife edge, scraping across the stinger immediately!
+Use a finger nail, credit card edge, or knife edge to scrape across the stinger immediately!

 Contact Bee Control Today

-If you believe you have a problem with honey bees, call Bee Control today at 1-866-466-2899.
-We service the entire Greater Pittsburgh area including areas of the North Hills like West View, Richland, Allison Park, McCandless, Ross Township, Fox Chapel, Shaler, Gibsonia, Hampton, Marshall Township, Ben Avon Heights, Ohio Township and surrounding areas.
+If you believe you have a problem with honey bees, call Bee Control today at 1-866-4NO-BUZZ.
+We service the entire Greater Pittsburgh area including areas of the North Hills like West View, Richland, Allison Park, McCandless, Ross Township, Fox Chapel, Shaler, Gibsonia, Hampton, Marshall Township, Ben Avon Heights, Ohio Township, and surrounding areas.
 We also frequently help clients in the South Hills, including towns like Mt.
-Lebanon, Bethel Park, Upper St. Clair, Peters Township, Baldwin, Dormont, Pleasant Hills, McMurray, Bridgeville and surrounding areas.
-We travel to the surrounding counties including places like Cranberry Township, Cannonsburg, Mars, Seven Fields, Butler, Murraysville and many more.
-Areas like Sewickley, Monroeville, Oakmont, Moon, Kennedy, Coraopolis, Churchill, Forest Hills, Robinson Township and others are also areas of Pittsburgh that we often receive calls from businesses and homeowners who are having problems with honey bees.
+Lebanon, Bethel Park, Upper St. Clair, Peters Township, Baldwin, Dormont, Pleasant Hills, McMurray, Bridgeville, and surrounding areas.
+We travel to the surrounding counties including places like Cranberry Township, Cannonsburg, Mars, Seven Fields, Butler, Murraysville, and many more.
+Areas like Sewickley, Monroeville, Oakmont, Moon, Kennedy, Coraopolis, Churchill, Forest Hills, Robinson Township, and others are also areas of Pittsburgh that we often receive calls from businesses and homeowners who are having problems with honey bees.